wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-php-web-site-gallery.md

 * How to find an application template in the Azure gallery.
 * How to create a web app in Azure that is based on the template.
-* How to configure Azure settings for the new web app and MySQL database.
+* How to configure Azure settings for the new web app and database.

 The Azure gallery makes available a wide range of popular web apps developed by Microsoft, third party companies, and open source software initiatives.
 The web apps are built on a wide range of popular frameworks, such as [PHP](/develop/nodejs/) in this WordPress example, [.NET](/develop/net/), [Node.js](/develop/nodejs/), [Java](/develop/java/), and [Python](/develop/python/), to name a few.
 To create a web app from the Azure gallery the only software you need is the browser that you use for the [Azure Management Portal](https://manage.windowsazure.cn/).

+The WordPress site that you deploy in this tutorial uses MySQL for the database.
+If you wish to instead use SQL Database for the database, see [Project Nami](http://projectnami.org/). **Project Nami** is also available through the Marketplace.

 > [AZURE.NOTE]
 > To complete this tutorial, you need a Windows Azure account.
 If you don't have an account, you can [activate your Visual Studio subscriber benefits](/pricing/member-offers/msdn-benefits-details/?WT.mc_id=A261C142F) or [sign up for a trial](/pricing/1rmb-trial/?WT.mc_id=A261C142F).